OSCE & EU

 - In cases where the issue under discussion mainly falls under the competence of the European Community, the Delegation of the EU, representing also the Commission, can intervene in the same way as an OSCE participating State.

 - In OSCE decision-making bodies, where the EU is speaking 'with one voice', the EU Delegation may speak on behalf of all EU Member States.

 - In non-decision-making bodies, the Delegation usually coordinates the position of all EU Member States and presents it in meetings.

 - At meetings at the levels of Ministers or Heads of State and Government, the EU High Representative or the Presidents of the Council or Commission are intervening.

 The close relations between the EU and the OSCE are also maintained through regular meetings, from EU-OSCE Ministerial Political Dialogue meetings to PSC-level Political Dialogues and staff-to-staff talks.
 At field level, there are regular contacts between the OSCE field missions and the respective EU Delegations, as well as the CSDP Missions of the EU.
-In addition, the EU works with the OSCE and other partners in the conflict resolution processes for the Transnistrian conflict (Moldova) and in the Geneva process (Georgia).
+In addition, the EU works with the OSCE and other partners in the conflict resolution processes in Moldova and in Georgia.